MDobak/go-xerrors/README.md

 # go-xerrors

-`go-xerrors` is a simple, idiomatic, lightweight Go package designed to enhance error handling in Go applications.
-It provides functions and types that simplify common error handling tasks by adding support for stack traces, combining multiple errors, and simplifying work with panics. `go-xerrors` maintains full compatibility with Go's standard error handling features (including changes in Go 1.13 and 1.20), such as `errors.As`, `errors.Is`, and `errors.Unwrap`.
+`go-xerrors` is a simple, idiomatic, lightweight Go package that provides utilities for error handling.
+It offers functions and types to support stack traces, multi-errors, and simplified panic handling.
+The package is compatible with Go's standard error handling mechanisms, such as `errors.As`, `errors.Is`, and `errors.Unwrap`, including features from Go 1.13 and 1.20.

 **Main Features:**

-- **Simple and Lightweight**: Designed with simplicity in mind, the library has a small codebase with no external dependencies, making it easy to understand and integrate into any Go project.
+- **Stack Traces**: Captures stack traces when creating errors to help locate the origin of issues during debugging
-- **Stack Traces**: Automatically captures and attaches stack traces to errors upon creation, which significantly aids debugging and helps pinpoint the origin of issues.
+- **Multi-Errors**: Aggregates multiple errors into a single error instance while maintaining individual error context
-- **Multi-Errors**: Enables the aggregation of multiple errors into a single error instance, useful for reporting all failures from operations that involve multiple steps or components.
+- **Error Wrapping**: Wraps errors with additional context while preserving compatibility with `errors.Is`, `errors.As`, and `errors.Unwrap`
-- **Flexible Error Wrapping**: Provides ways to wrap errors with additional context or messages, while preserving the ability to inspect each underlying error individually.
+- **Panic Handling**: Converts panic values to standard Go errors with stack traces for structured error recovery
-- **Simplified Panic Handling**: Provides functions for converting recovered panic values into standard Go errors with stack traces, facilitating more robust error recovery logic.
+- **Zero Dependencies**: Implements error handling utilities with no external dependencies beyond the Go standard library

 ---